American Samoa: Geography

+In American Samoa forest cover is around 86% of the total land area, equivalent to 17,130 hectares (ha) of forest in 2020, down from 18,070 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 17,130 hectares (ha) and planted forest covered 0 hectares (ha).
+Of the naturally regenerating forest 1% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 15% of the forest area was found within protected areas.
+For the year 2015, 0% of the forest area was reported to be under public ownership, 100% private ownership and 0% with ownership listed as other or unknown.

 American Samoa lies within two terrestrial ecoregions: Samoan tropical moist forests and Western Polynesian tropical moist forests.

 Climate

 American Samoa has a tropical climate all year round with two distinct seasons, the wet and dry season.
 The wet season is usually between December and March and the dry season is from April through to September with the average daily temperature around 81–83 F all year round.

 The climate is warm, tropical, and humid, averaging around 80 F, with a variation of about 15 F-change during the year.
 The southern hemisphere winter, from June to September, is the coolest time of the year.
-The summer months of December to March bring hotter temperatures, while the months from April to November are considered the “dry” season.
+The summer months of December to March bring hotter temperatures, while the months from April to November are considered the "dry" season.
 Throughout the year, however, rain follows clouds blown in by the trade winds that rise from the east almost daily.
-The mountains of the Pago Pago area, standing protectively over Pago Pago Harbor, catch these clouds, bringing an average of 200 in of rainfall per year.
+The mountains of the Pago Pago area, standing over Pago Pago Harbor, catch these clouds, bringing an average of 200 in of rainfall per year.

 Climate change

 Economy

 The economic health of American Samoa reflects the trends in other populated U.S. territories, which are in turn dependent on federal appropriations.
 Federal dollars enter the economy through congressional appropriations, categorical grants, Social Security payments, and payments to Samoans retired from the military.
 Tuna canning is the backbone of the American Samoa economy.
 Cannery employment and local auxiliary businesses provide additional revenues for the territorial government.
 In the mid-1960s, efforts began to develop a tourism industry in American Samoa.
-These efforts have been delayed due to issues such as inconsistent airline services, insufficient high-quality accommodations, and the lack of well-trained workers in the hospitality and tourism industries.
+Efforts were delayed due to issues with inconsistent airline service, insufficient high-quality accommodations, and the lack of well-trained workers in the hospitality and tourism industries.
 Agriculture and fishing still provide sustenance for local families.

 Employment on the island falls into three relatively equal-sized categories of approximately 5,000 workers each: the public sector, the single remaining tuna cannery, and the rest of the private sector.